ErdemOzgen/blackdagger/README.md

 - Web UI for visually managing, rerunning, and monitoring pipelines
 - Use existing programs without any modification
 - Self-contained, with no need for a DBMS
+- Suitable for Continuous Red Teaming (CART)
+- Suitable for DevOps and DevSecOps
+- Suitable for MLOps and MLSecOps

 ## **Table of Contents**